-Summary: This article contains step-by-step instructions on how to configure Cayosoft Administrator when Modern Authentication is enabled for various cloud services, or Azure AD Security Defaults setting is enabled for Azure AD.
+Summary: This article contains step-by-step instructions on configuring Cayosoft Administrator when Modern Authentication is enabled for various cloud services, or Azure AD Security Defaults setting is enabled for Azure AD.

 Applies to: Cayosoft Administrator 7.1.0 or later